Why is Coffee Called Java?

 What is Mocha Java?

 Mocha Java, also known as Mocca Java or Moka Java, is a coffee blend.
 In fact, it is one of the oldest coffee blends in history.
+It is not the same as the mocha coffee drink that we know and like,

 In its early history, coffee was grown mainly in Yemen and exported through the port of Mocha.
 Yemeni coffee was similar to the wild coffees of Ethiopia, sweet and fruity.
 Once the Dutch brought coffee to the more humid climate of Indonesia, it took on different characteristics, with a creamier body and earthier flavor.